fabian-sp/snspp/README.md

 * `g(self, x, i)`: evaluates the gradient of `f_i` at `x`.
 * `fstar(self, x, i)`, `gstar(self, x, i)` and `Hstar(self, x, i)`: evaluates the Fenchel conjugate (its gradient/ its Hessian) of `f_i` at `x`.

 Note that `fstar` (and `gstar`, `Hstar`) evaluate each sample `i` individually.
 In many applications, `f_i` is identical for every `i` (up to data input).
 In this case, the performance is improved if vectorized methods are implemented, i.e. `fstar_vec(self, x, S)` which computes the conjugate at x for a batch of indices `S`.
 See `ssnsp/helper/lasso` for an example.
-The algorithm detects automatically if such a method is implemented, hence the function called for solving is the same in both cases.
+The algorithm detects automatically if vectorized methods are implemented, hence the function called for solving is the same in both cases.

 Attributes: